warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 Hubbard model, let's try to make some progress with paper-and-pencil.

 Some
-materials that were predicted to conduct electricity turn out to be insulators, especially at low temperatures.
+materials that were predicted to conduct electricity turned out to be insulators, especially at low temperatures.
 These are called [Mott insulators]( https://en.wikipedia.org/wiki/Mott_insulator), and their behavior is due to electron-electron interactions (like $U$ in the Hubbard model) that classical